Redheadedmath/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Overview ##
 This analysis serves to explain and visualize the Pyber Ride Sharing company's overall operations and revenues.
-The analysis filters the company's data by 3 levels of city type: urban, suburban and rural; and, considers such parameters as number of drivers/rides per city and type, overall fares, and fares per ride or per driver. <br /> <br />
+The analysis filters the company's data by 3 levels of city type: Urban, Suburban and Rural; and, considers such parameters as number of drivers/rides per city and type, overall fares, and fares per ride or per driver. <br /> <br />
 ## Results ##

 Below is an overview summary of Pyber's business operations. <br />